nikkijuk/PlainRssReader/README.md

 Storing and changing settings is implemented using PreferefencesFragment as defined in [use preferences]

-Due to limiations and interoperability issues with [Room] annotation processors [AutoValue] and [Lombok] aren't used to reduce boilerplate code of model classes, see [AutoValue issue] and [Room issue] for deeper discussion.
+Due to limitations and interoperability issues with [Room] annotation processors [AutoValue] and [Lombok] aren't used to reduce boilerplate code of model classes, see [AutoValue issue] and [Room issue] for deeper discussion.

 Planned: In app asynchronous processing and communication is documented at [Background processing best practices].